PucciMar/scaledcarsAndroidApp/README.md

 To install a minumum android version of sdk 23 - Android 6.0 This application is tested and targeted at sdk 25

-Google drive download link for latest generated apk https://drive.google.com/open?id=0B9AUEF4gERH6emk0WkZuanhwTUE
+The latest apk file can be found in the APK folder in the project structure or in the following Google drive download link https://drive.google.com/open?id=0B9AUEF4gERH6emk0WkZuanhwTUE

 Simply download or transfer this file to your Android device.